-How do you respond to feedback and
+How do you respond to feedback and how could you do this is in a more resilience-building way?

 How do I handle criticism and conflict?

 This topic could run to pages in its own right.
 The point of covering it briefly here is to raise it as a subject and ask you how the management of conflict in your life affects your resilience?
 Significant conflicts over personal and professional issues have the potential to reduce our resilience over a period of time, whilst handling them well might boost our resilience-building strategies.
 However, it is often the more trivial ongoing conflicts that need to be addressed in equal measure to the more obvious major ones, in order to sustain day-to-day resilience.